Links on Android Authority may earn us a commission. Learn more.

 Though marketing might lead you to believe that smart speakers like Google’s Nest Audio are all you need to run a smart home, they can sometimes be embarrassingly bad at actual automation.

-Google Assistant routines are not processed or executed locally.
-In other words, if your internet connection fails, your evening lighting routine will also cease to function.
-Even voice commands will stop working entirely, since these are processed in the cloud.
+Google Assistant routines can’t be processed or executed locally, at least not without updates that are only now rolling out, including Matter and Thread upgrades for existing devices.
+In other words, if your internet connection fails, your evening lighting routine also ceases to run.
+Voice commands stop working entirely, since these are processed in the cloud too.

 I still adore my Google Nest smart speakers and displays, but only as a remote control or multi-room audio system.

-Now that we’ve established why you might want a dedicated hub when building a smart home, let’s run through your options.
-This is a device that everything else in your home connects to, so reliability and ease of use are paramount.
+Now that we’ve established why you might want hub- or Thread-based systems when building a smart home, let’s run through your current options.
+These will be products that everything else in your home connects to, so reliability and ease of use are paramount.

-Essentially there are two kinds of hubs — ones that are locked to a manufacturer, and those that will connect to just about anything.
+Essentially there are two kinds of hub and Thread devices — ones that are locked to a manufacturer, and those that will connect with just about anything.
 Gated ecosystems promise a curated user experience.
-However, I’ve found that’s just marketing speak for proprietary protocols, “certification” stickers, or unjustified price premiums.
-More on that later.
+That can however be marketing speak for proprietary protocols, “certification” stickers, or unjustified price premiums — more on that later.

-For now, which hub should you get if you’re just starting out?
-Here are a few I’d recommend:
+For now, what should you get if you’re just starting out?
+Here are a few options I’d recommend:

-- SmartThings: Developed by Samsung, SmartThings is easy to use and intuitive.
+- SmartThings: If you can find it, Samsung’s, SmartThings hub is easy to use and intuitive.
 It’s compatible with a wide range of Zigbee and Z-Wave products, and even supports community-developed plug-ins for non-standard devices.
+Look for Aeotec hubs as an updated alternative.

-- Home Assistant: While Home Assistant is the most powerful and configurable platform on this list, it’s unfortunately not very beginner-friendly.
+- Home Assistant: While Home Assistant is a highly powerful and configurable platform, it’s unfortunately not very beginner-friendly.
 Like most open-source projects, though, it has a huge community that’s always adding new features and devices.
 If you’re a fellow tinkerer, there’s nothing better.
 Just be warned that it’s more than a simple weekend project.

 - Hubitat: Even though Hubitat is one of the smaller players in the smart home industry, it combines the best aspects of SmartThings and Home Assistant.
 It’s simple, feature-rich, and locally controlled.
 Hubitat prides itself on its customizability and excellent device support.